nguzinski/MABE_working/README.md

 This is research/educational code demonstrating cryptographic concepts.
 Do not use in production systems without significant additional development, security review, and testing.

 ---

-*Interested in the intersection of distributed systems, cryptography, and practical security?
-This project demonstrates real-world applications of advanced cryptographic research.*